I Live in a Mobile Home — And It’s Great. Here Are the Pros and Cons of Mobile Home Life

 - You have to pay rent on the land.

 For many, living in a mobile home is not a choice, but a necessity.
 An estimated 20 million Americans live in mobile homes, and they make up the largest source of unsubsidized affordable housing in the country.
 We feel lucky to have had the option to choose to live in one, because they can offer a lot in the way of reaching future goals.
-So if you’re considering mobile home life, I’ve rounded up a few pros and cons based on my experience.
+So if you’re considering mobile home life, I’ve rounded up a few pros and cons based on my experience — and I’ve looked into the advantages of buying a mobile home, the disadvantages of buying a mobile home, the cost of owning a mobile home, and more.
+It’s really a complicated world — but I’ve tried to demystify it.

 The Pros of Living in a Mobile Home

-- Buying a mobile home is cheaper than buying a single-family home.
-The average sale price of a home in December 2020 was $394,900 while the average price of a new mobile home was $88,200 in August of 2020.
+- One advantage of buying a mobile home is that it’s cheaper than buying a single-family home.
+The median sale price of a traditional home in November 2024 was $484,800, while the median price of a new manufactured home as of January 2024 was $148,100.

 - Mobile homes can be quite roomy.
 Speaking of pricing, living in a mobile home could allow you to have amenities you might not otherwise be able to afford.
 In my case, I’m living in a spacious three-bedroom, two-bathroom mobile home with an attached garage and an acre of land — for a great price.
 Moving into a single-family home or a condo might mean giving up some of those things because of cost.

 - If you want to (or have to) live somewhere expensive, this may be your way in.
-In Missoula, Montana — where I frequently look for real estate even though we’re not moving there — you can buy this mobile home for $250,000, or a traditional home with less square footage for $415,000.
+In Missoula, Montana — where I frequently look for real estate even though we’re not moving there — you can buy a mobile home for much cheaper, sometimes by magnitudes of hundreds of thousands, than a traditional stick-built home.

 - It can be a transition space.
 If you buy land and want to build, or are in between moves, a mobile home can provide an affordable transition space.